luc1k1/luc1k1/README.md

 ### 🛠️ About Me
 - 🌱 I’m constantly improving my skills in **Python**, **C**, **Git**, and **C#**.
+- 🎓 I’m currently a student at **ASOIU**, where I deepen my knowledge in programming and software development.
 - 📂 I enjoy experimenting with branches and repositories for better project management.
 - 🔍 Always exploring new ways to simplify complex problems.